 Go check out some birds of prey!

+If you enjoyed this post, please support Gulo in Nature by sharing this post with friends and on Social Media.
 I hope that this primer will help you find the differences between hawks and eagles on your own outdoor adventures.
 If you have additional tips or tricks to distinguishing these majestic raptors, be sure to share in the comments or via the Contact page.